-The mail API allows you to set ticket properties by adding commands to the body of an email response to a notification or an email creating a new ticket.
-Only agents can use the mail API.
-If these commands are used by end-users, Zendesk ignores them.
+The Mail API allows you to set ticket properties by adding commands to the body of an email response to a notification or an email creating a new ticket.
+Only agents can use the Mail API.
+If these commands are used by light agents or end users, Zendesk ignores them.

 Here's an example of an agent setting the status and assignee of a ticket in a reply to an email notification: